SharvenRane/SharvenRane/README.md

 ###

-<p align="left">My name is Sharven and I am a Data Scientist & Analyst who is passionate about Data Science, Statistics, and Machine Learning</p>
+<p align="left">My name is Sharven and I am a Data Scientist & Analyst who is passionate about Data Science, Statistics, Artifical Intelligence and Machine Learning</p>

 ###